+can support populations of burrowing owl, although this species is not mapped as occurring in Spokane.
+Just outside the city are additional biodiversity areas and corridors supporting additional wildlife, such as Rocky Mountain elk, which occur in the Dishman Hills area.
+Moose and tundra swan are also mapped outside of city limits, both of which are priority species.
 Stress from extreme temperatures or changing water regimes make plants and animals more susceptible to disease and competition from invasive species, such as zebra mussels.
 Wildlife may not adapt to new habitats in the event of fire, flood, or drought.
+Wildlife habitat fragmentation is also of particular concern for Tribes.
 Additionally, seasonal changes may make finding food more difficult.
 Higher temperatures and drought, low oxygen, poor water quality, and low flows affect the ability of water to support fish and wildlife.